There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic traffic.

 A user visiting your site and seeing all your information posted in 2008 is going to consider your opinions to be outdated, and they will find a newer resource, which could diminish your brand awareness.

-Now that you know a steady stream of high quality content is critical to successful SEO, you need to ask yourself the next logical question.
+Now that you know a steady stream of quality content is critical to successful SEO, you need to ask yourself the next logical question.

 What counts as high quality content?